 For example, if there’s a cute brick and mortar store in town that makes one of a kind items, you don’t have to miss out.
 You can manually upload them yourself!

 Top Tip: Even if you decide not to set up a wedding registry with Zola, you can enjoy a generous 20% discount for up to six months after your big day.
 This is a fabulous bonus that MyRegistry doesn’t offer!

 Before you commit to anything, you should be aware of the downsides of using Zola:

-Annoyingly, Zola deducts a one-off credit card fee of 2.5% when guests give you a cash gift.
-However, if you’re uncomfortable with guests shelling out for this cost, you can choose to cover it for them.
+Annoyingly, Zola deducts a one-off credit card fee of 2.4% when guests give you a cash gift.
+However, guests can choose whether to cover this cost themselves or have it taken out of the total amount of their gift.